 Robin Hoods Bay

 After a quick look around we cycled back following the cinder track in the direction of Scarborough.
 It was a beautiful day and as we left Whitby the track followed the coast quite closely and before long we were descending into Robin Hoods bay.
 Here you’ll find a lovely quaint little fishing village but we only stopped for a quick pit stop before continuing on towards Scarborough.
 If you want you can head down the steep path into the village where there are shops, pubs, cafes and the shoreline to explore but our mission today was to keep to the cycle track.

 At Robin Hoods Bay, you cross the main road to pick up the Cinder Track again there’s a post office and general store just round the corner on the left.
 Ahead, in the main car park, there are toilets.
 The Cinder Track picks up again after the car park.

-We were now heading towards Ravenscar and this was the toughest part of the route with much of it gently sloping upwards and some parts muddy and really rocky however the views that appeared of Robins Hood bay and the coast were superb.
+We were now heading towards Ravenscar and this was the toughest part of the route.
+Much of it gently sloping upwards and some parts muddy and really rocky however the views that appeared of Robins Hood bay and the coast were superb.

 Ravenscar was our next port of call and we stopped off here for two reasons.
 One was to grab a bit of lunch the second was to take a walk down to the shoreline to see the seals.